Men's role in childbirth: Factors affecting husband's aid during pregnancy and delivery

 Many women find it soothing to have someone assist them during their pregnancies, making it more common for a woman's male partner to support her both before and during childbirth.
 The type and quality of a relationship between a man and a woman is what determines how, and if, the man will be active during his partner's pregnancy.

 Fear and anxiety

 Some contend that when men are fearful or anxious regarding birth that they actually make the birth more difficult for their partner.
 Their fear may be transmitted to their partner and this increases her adrenaline levels leading to labor stalling.
 In some circumstances this may require the use of medications such as oxytocin to restart labor and thus can sometimes lead to a cascade of intervention that can result in a caesarean section.

 Examples of participation

-Two musicians have played or performed musical works during the delivery of a child of theirs.
-Mickey Hart recorded Music to Be Born By and played it back during delivery, and Alfredo Rolando Ortiz played Paraguayan harp at the birth of his child.
+Male musicians have played music during childbirth.
+Percussionist Mickey Hart recorded Music to Be Born By in advance of the birth, where he played the album.
+Paraguayan harp player Alfredo Rolando Ortiz played Paraguayan harp at the birth of his child.